Edwin9977/Edwin9977/README.md

-Hi, I'm Edwin and I'm interested in learning web development right now.
+Hi, I'm Edwin and I would say I'm someone who is very passionate about science, math and programming.
 I'm industrial engineer and currently I'm studying computational robotics engineering

 <!---